canonical/craft-artifacts/docs/release-notes/index.rst

 ---------------------------

-Canonical is committed to supporting the <"latest major release" or "last two major releases"> of Starcraft. <Optional: "We forward-port changes in older releases to the latest release, if they're compatible.">
+Canonical is committed to supporting the <"latest major release" or "last two major releases"> of Craft Artifacts. <Optional: "We forward-port changes in older releases to the latest release, if they're compatible.">

-Starcraft is released when it achieves development milestones in its product lifecycle.
+Craft Artifacts is released when it achieves development milestones in its product lifecycle.
 It doesn't follow a predefined release cadence.

-Starcraft release naming follows the Semantic Versioning 2.0.0 scheme with numbers for major, minor, and patch versions.
+Craft Artifacts release naming follows the Semantic Versioning 2.0.0 scheme with numbers for major, minor, and patch versions.

 .. list-table::